 In another study, 10 healthy males who had no sleep complaints were evaluated for sleep quality spending their usual time in bed, which was an average of 7.3 hours.
 These participants were then either given a placebo or three grams of glycine and reduced their time in bed to 5.5 hours for three consecutive nights.
 At the end of the study, researchers reported glycine was associated with significant improvements in fatigue, daytime sleepiness, and daytime performance after nights where sleep was restricted.

-Four capsules of PrizMAG will give you the three grams of glycine tested in the study plus close to your full RDA of magnesium (though many people find they feel better with higher dosages as our bodies burn through magnesium at an extreme rate).
+Four capsules of PrizMAG will give you the three grams of glycine tested in the study plus close to your full RDA of magnesium (though many people find they feel better with higher dosages as our bodies burn through magnesium at an extreme rate, especially during a stressful time like COVID-19 induced quarantine).
 There is no better combination for sleep and immunity than PrizMAG pure magnesium bisglycinate!

 The role of glycine in regulated cell death, Published in final edited form as: